-With the increase in automobile traffic following the Second World War, and the continued growth of Oakville, the landscape around Dundas Street was dramatically altered.
-The widening of roads and the construction of turning lanes resulted in the loss of numerous older buildings; this is particularly notable in the former village of Trafalgar (also known as Post's Corners or Postville).
-The southern portion of Trafalgar Township amalgamated with the Town of Oakville in 1962, and the area continued to see dramatic changes as it transitioned from rural to central suburban core.
-44 By 2009, much of the land south of Dundas Street was developed into residential or commercial land use areas.
+With the increase in automobile traffic following the Second World War, and the continued growth of Oakville, the area around Dundas Street was dramatically altered.
+The widening of roads and the construction of turning lanes resulted in the loss of numerous older buildings; this is particularly notable in the former village of Palermo.
+The southern portion of Trafalgar Township was amalgamated with the Town of Oakville in 1962, and the area continued to experience dramatic changes as it transitioned from rural to central suburban core.
+39 By 2009, much of the land south of Dundas Street was developed into residential or commercial land use areas.